seanmorley15/AdventureLog/README.md

 ## About AdventureLog

-AdventureLog is a Svelte Kit application that utilizes a PostgreSQL database.
+AdventureLog is a Svelte Kit and Django application that utilizes a PostgreSQL database.
 Users can log the adventures they have experienced, as well as plan future ones.
 Key features include:

 - Logging past adventures with fields like name, date, location, description, and rating.
 - Planning future adventures with similar fields.